⚛️Detailed Guide On "State" In React⚛️

 - Now run the application using the

-command, you can see the default value is showing, like below, and if youclick on the button
+npm startcommand, you can see the default value is showing, like below, and if youclick on the buttonit will show you the updated value.

 - Next click on the

-to show you thedefault state
+Refresh iconto show you thedefault statevalue.

-This is an example of the default state
+This is an example of the default state value in react js.

 Reset state react js🕒

-Here we will see how to reset
+Here we will see how to reset to the initial state in React js

 For example, we will reset the component to the initial state in React js.